ChunyuPCY/dotfiles/bat/README.md

 In this repo, `Catppuucin Mocha` is the main color theme.

-If the `bat` command is used, the result is not as expected, please excute the following command.
+If the `bat` command is used, the result is not as expected, please execute the following command.

 ```shell
 # Update the binary cache